FJrodafo/DiscordAPP/App/README.md

 ### `npm start`

-Once configured, run the bot.
-It first deploy the commands, updating both on the guild server and globally (You can edit the commented lines of code in the [deploy-commands.js](./src/deploy-commands.js) file to customize the deploy of the bot commands).
+Once configured, run the APP.
+It first deploy the commands, updating both on the guild server and globally (You can edit the commented lines of code in the [deploy-commands.js](./src/deploy-commands.js) file to customize the deploy of the APP commands).

 ### `npm run eslint`